mdaquin/EGNN/Readme.md

 ```bash
   python3.10 main_gpu.py input_config.json
 ```
-Here is *input_config.json* file where the setting are initialized.
+The *input_config.json* file is where the settings are initialized.
 Please, change them with respect to your task.

 ## Data Preparation

 - Normalisation: The node and edge features are normalized using min-max scaling to ensure that all features are on a similar scale for better training convergence.

-- De-normalisation: To compute loss we de-normalise data back.
+- De-normalisation: To compute the evaluation measure (MAE) we de-normalise the outputs back to their original scale.

 # Results: